Table of Contents

 - Place the dog’s food above its shoulder height.
 This will help the food pass down his throat to his stomach.

 - If your dog has a food sensitivity, try a change in diet.

 - If your dog gets irritated because of fleas and ticks, get him dewormed.
 Often, it’s the reason for frequent vomiting

 In short, diarrhea and vomiting are normal health issues and not fully controllable.
-But if you have knowledge on what to give a dog that has diarrhea and vomiting or which dog food is the best for sensitive stomach, it will be easier for you.
+But if you have knowledge of what to give a dog that has diarrhea and vomiting or which dog food is the best for a sensitive stomach, it will be easier for you.
 And of course, maintaining a healthy environment is also very necessary to prevent these to a great extent.